-In this section we statistically characterize the obtained TOAbased ranging errors in the [3.1, 5.1]GHz and [3.75, 4.25]GHz frequency bands, for the two kinds of radio links.
-As previously mentioned, these models are conditioned on the channel obstruction status and on the reference $SNR(t_0)$.
+In this section we statistically characterize the obtained TOA-based ranging errors carried out of matched filter estimator, in the 3.1-5.1 and 3.75-4.25 GHz frequency bands, for the two kinds of radio links.
+As previously mentioned, these models are conditioned on the channel obstruction status and on the reference $SNR(t_0)$ .
 While running simulations, for each $SNR(t_0)$ value, 100 independent noise process realizations are drawn for the walk cycle duration.
-Over these realizations, for each frequency band, up to 20000 range measurements are then collected in LOS conditions for the Hip-Chest link, whereas 8600 and 3800 measurements are generated for the Hip-Wrist link, respectively in LOS and NLOS conditions.
+Over these realizations, for each frequency band, up to 20,000 range measurements are then collected in LOS conditions for the Hip-Chest link, whereas 8600 and 3,800 measurements are generated for the Hip-Wrist link, respectively in LOS and NLOS conditions.
+Moreover, we draw the model of the TOA-based ranging errors carried out of FAP detection using a CLEAN algorithm, in 3.1-5.1 GHz frequency band, for the two kinds of radio links, but only under LOS conditions, while the FAP is almost missed or false detected in NLOS conditions.